NikKowPHP/social-brain/chapters/chapter-2.md

 This discovery is profound.
 But it leads to the next critical question: if social pain is real, what triggers it?
 If the brain has a security system, what is it scanning for?

 The answer is the single most powerful diagnostic tool in this book.
-Developed by neuroscientist David Rock, the **SCARF model** is the user manual for the social brain's security system.
+Developed by neuroscientist David Rock, the **SCF model** is the user manual for the social brain's security system.
 It reveals the five key domains of social experience that your brain treats as life-or-death survival issues.
 A perceived threat in any of these areas can trigger a defensive, "hijacked" response.

 SCARF is the Conductor's Dashboard.
 Let's use it to analyze the wreckage of Maria's meeting and finally see the invisible error logs she was missing.